MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 For reports where you expect customers to adjust the layout or use themes to change the overall look-and-feel of the document, consider using a Word layout over an RDL layout.

-## How to convert an RDLC layout to a Word layout
+## How to convert an RDL layout to a Word layout

-There's no way to directly convert an RDLC layout to a Word layout, but if you want to create a new Word layout based on an RDLC layout, then do as follows:
+There's no way to directly convert an RDL layout to a Word layout, but if you want to create a new Word layout based on an RDL layout, then do as follows:

 1. Create a new Word layout from Visual Studio Code.
 This gives you an empty Word document where the Custom XML part has been added.
-1. Get a version of the report RDLC layout rendered as a Word document
+1. Get a version of the report RDL layout rendered as a Word document
-    1. From the *Report layouts page*, find the RDLC layout you want to base the new Word layout on.
+    1. From the **Report layouts page**, find the RDL layout you want to base the new Word layout on.
-    1. From the top pane menu, click the *Run Report* action.
+    1. From the top pane menu, select the **Run Report** action.
 This opens the request page for the report.
-    1. In the bottom of the request page, click the *Send to...* button.
-This opens a "Choose file type..." modal dialog.
+    1. In the bottom of the request page, select the **Send to...** button.
+This opens a **Choose file type...** modal dialog.
-    1. Pick *Microsoft Word Document* and click *OK*.
+    1. Select **Microsoft Word Document** and then choose the **OK** button.
 This downloads the report rendered as a Word document (where the dataset has been merged with the layout and where the Custom XML part isn't present.).
 1. Mark all content that you want to base the new layout on from the rendered Word document and copy it to the empty Word layout that you created in step 1.
-1. Now it is time to adjust the Word document to make it a real layout:
+1. Now it's time to adjust the Word document to make it a real layout:
     1. For each table, keep the header and remove all but one row with values.
 For the latter row, add a repeater from the **XML Mapping** pane.
 For the header row, add labels/captions from the **XML Mapping** pane.
-    1. For each text not in a table, replace the text with the corresponing content control from the **XML Mapping** pane.
+    1. For each text not in a table, replace the text with the corresponding content control from the **XML Mapping** pane.
     1. For each image not in the dataset, encapsulate it with a table to control overflow.
 Consider resizing it.
-    1. For each image in the dataset, replace the text with the corresponing content control from the **XML Mapping** pane.
+    1. For each image in the dataset, replace the text with the corresponding content control from the **XML Mapping** pane.
-1. You can test the layout either by lauching a new session from Visual Studio Code or directly from the *Report layouts page*:
+1. You can test the layout either by launching a new session from Visual Studio Code or directly from the **Report layouts page**:
-    1. For the initial test of the new layout, from the *Report layouts page*, find the report you want to add the new Word layout to.
-From the top pane menu, click the *New* action to upload the layout for the first time.
+    1. For the initial test of the new layout, from the **Report layouts page**, find the report you want to add the new Word layout to.
+From the top pane menu, select the **New** action to upload the layout for the first time.
-    1. For subsequent tests of the new layout, from the *Report layouts page*, find the report you want to add the new Word layout to.
-From the top pane menu, click the *Replace layout* action to replace the layout with the latest version.
+    1. For subsequent tests of the new layout, from the **Report layouts page**, find the report you want to add the new Word layout to.
+From the top pane menu, select the **Replace layout** action to replace the layout with the latest version.

 ## See also